 Parent And Child Pages

-You can add as many ”nested” pages as you need to keep your content organized into “topic hierarchies”, as shown in the illustration below …
+Pages allow you to create a complex hierarchical structure on your site.
+You can add as many ‘nested’ child pages and subpages as you like to keep your content organized and easier to find or navigate to, as shown in the example below.

-As well as displaying pages in the sidebar using widgets, many WordPress themes also display pages in menu areas within the header and footer sections of your site …
+As well as displaying pages in sidebar areas, many WordPress themes also let you display pages in areas like your site’s header and footer sections using menus and widgets.

 - Sales Pages

 - Landing Pages

 - Opt-In/Squeeze Pages

 - Video Pages

 - Membership Pages